Comment on "Harvesting information to control non-equilibrium states of active matter": Theoretical calculations

 where $\kappa$ is the trap stiffness, $t_i$ (with $i\in \{1,2\}$) is a time at which the particle is in a NESS with the colored noise $\eta_i$, and $\langle \cdot \rangle$ stands for the ensemble average.
 This relation can be written:

 where $\sigma^2_x$ stands for the variance of the particle's position ($\sigma^2_x = \langle x^2 \rangle$).\\ Thus, we see that the amount of heat dissipated when the external noise is switch from $\eta_1$ to $\eta_2$ can simply be calculated by measuring the variance of the particle's position in the first NESS $\sigma^2_{x_1}$ and in the second NESS $\sigma^2_{x_2}$.
+In the article~\cite{Goerlich2022}, the authors have only considered those equations in the case of an exponentially-correlated noise, and state that ``[the] extension to other classes of noises is less clear''.
+In the following, we show that it is actually possible to analytically compute both $\Delta H_S$ and $\Delta Q_{EX}$ \emph{for any kind of colored noise}, as long as their PSD is known.

-To go further, we recall that in a NESS the system is both stationary and ergodic~\footnote{Both stationarity and ergodicity are required so that the ensemble average and time average are equals.}.
-Therefore, the Wiener–Khinchin theorem~\cite{Wiener1930,Khintchine1934} allows us to link the variance of the position, to the PSD of the particle's position $S_x$, through the relation:
+To do that, we recall that in a NESS the system is both stationary and ergodic~\footnote{Both stationarity and ergodicity are required so that the ensemble average and time average are equals.}.
+Therefore, the Wiener–Khinchin theorem~\cite{Wiener1930,Khintchine1934} allows us to link the variance of the position to the PSD of the particle's position $S_x$, through the relation:

 where $\omega_0$ is the natural frequency of the system ($\omega_0 = \kappa / \gamma$), $S_{\xi}$ is the PSD of the Gaussian white noise (which is a constant), and $S_{\eta_i}$ is the PSD of the noise $\eta_i$.\\ In the end, for a STEP protocol where the noise is switch from $\eta_1$ to $\eta_2$, we have the formulas: